Skaella/VRDL/Homework-4/README.md

 Follow these steps in order:

-## 1. Data Preparation

-Convert the raw medical TIFF masks into normalized YOLO polygons:

-- **python dataloader.py**

-## 2. Model Training
+## 1. Model Training
-Train the baseline model.
-Weights will be saved to runs/yolo_medical_run/:
+Train the PromptIR model on the provided dataset.
+Weights will be saved to checkpoints/promptir_best.pth

+- **python train.py**

-## 3. Inference
+## 2. Inference
-Generate the COCO-format test-results.json for CodaBench submission:
+Generate the restored images and the pred.npz file CodaBench submission:

 - **python inference.py**

+## 3. Visuals
+Generate training curves and side-by-side [Degraded | Restored] comparisons for the final report:

+- **python utils.py**

 ## Performance Snapshot